ircv3/ircv3-specifications/client-tags/display-name.md

 ### Fallback string

-Sending clients SHOULD send messages that begin with a usable fallback to cater to clients that don't understand the display name tag.
+Sending clients SHOULD begin their messages with a usable fallback to cater to clients that don't support the display name tag.
 A common existing method of indicating a display name is to include the desired name at the start of a message, surrounded by angle brackets, backticks, or other forms of parenthesis.

-To support this elegantly, receiving clients that support the display name SHOULD remove such a prefix if it matches the display name tag.

 For instance, the following message has a display name tag with the value `charles` and the message begins with the fallback string `<charles> `.